Georges Gilles de la Tourette: Personal life and decline

 Gilles de la Tourette married his cousin Marie Detrois (1867–1922) on 2 August 1887 in Loudon.
 Paul Brouardel and Charcot were witnesses.
 They had four children, three of whom lived to adulthood.

-In 1893, a former female patient, who was later revealed to have psychosis, shot Gilles de la Tourette in the neck, claiming one of his colleagues had hypnotized her against her will.
+In 1893, Rose Kamper, a former female patient, who was later revealed to have psychosis, shot Gilles de la Tourette in the neck, claiming one of his colleagues had hypnotized her against her will.
 His mentor, Charcot, had died recently, and his young son had also died recently.
 Although he recovered from the shooting and continued to work and organize lectures, after these events, Gilles de la Tourette began to display symptoms of severe depression.
 After 1893, his mental health noticeably declined.

 In 1901, Charcot's son, Jean-Baptiste, convinced Gilles de la Tourette to travel to Switzerland on a ruse, and had him committed to a psychiatric hospital, where Gilles de la Tourette was diagnosed with tertiary syphilis.
 His condition worsened and he was forced to resign.
 His wife and colleagues were not forthcoming about the causes of his internment.
 He died on 22 May 1904 with advanced dementia at the Lausanne Psychiatric Hospital in Cery from what was labeled a status seizure, and that his wife described as apoplexy.
 Lees (2019) states that "Gilles de la Tourette died of general paralysis of the insane (neurosyphilis)".